The Government set out its definition of British Values in the 2011 Prevent Strategy, and these values were reiterated in 2014.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police, Railway Police and the Fire Service help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and SEAL lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and SEAL lessons (Heartsmart).
 Whether it be through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
-The children have access to a safe online platform called MakeWaves where they can build their own profiles.
-They have the freedom of speech in their blogs and in comments in an environment that is monitored carefully.

 Mutual respect is at the heart of our school vision and aims.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.